thoelkef/visualstudio-docs.de-de/docs/sharepoint/how-to-handle-deployment-conflicts.md

 ---
-title: "How to: Handle Deployment Conflicts" ms.custom: "" ms.date: "02/02/2017"
+title: 'How to: Handle Deployment Conflicts | Microsoft Docs' ms.custom: ms.date: 02/02/2017
-ms.prod: "visual-studio-dev14"
+ms.prod: visual-studio-dev14
-ms.reviewer: ""
+ms.reviewer:
-ms.suite: ""
+ms.suite:
 ms.technology:
-  - "office-development"
+- office-development
-ms.tgt_pltfrm: ""
+ms.tgt_pltfrm:
-ms.topic: "article"
+ms.topic: article
 helpviewer_keywords:
-  - "SharePoint development in Visual Studio, extending deployment" ms.assetid: 8e545873-3fed-46cf-a95f-27b5fc0d5f83 caps.latest.revision: 14
+- SharePoint development in Visual Studio, extending deployment ms.assetid: 8e545873-3fed-46cf-a95f-27b5fc0d5f83 caps.latest.revision: 14
-author: "kempb"
+author: kempb
-ms.author: "kempb"
+ms.author: kempb
-manager: "ghogen"
+manager: ghogen
-caps.handback.revision: 13
+ms.translationtype: HT
+ms.sourcegitcommit: eb5c9550fd29b0e98bf63a7240737da4f13f3249
+ms.openlocfilehash: 2e8f56380651de9c573dea674b26091aec8b0c0b
+ms.contentlocale: de-de
+ms.lasthandoff: 08/30/2017

 ---
-# How to: Handle Deployment Conflicts
+# <a name="how-to-handle-deployment-conflicts"></a>How to: Handle Deployment Conflicts
-  Sie können eigenen Code angeben, um Bereitstellungskonflikte für SharePoint\-Projektelemente zu behandeln.
-Beispielsweise können Sie ermitteln, ob Dateien im aktuellen Projektelement am Bereitstellungsspeicherort bereits vorhanden sind und die bereitgestellten Dateien löschen, bevor das aktuelle Projektelement bereitgestellt wird.
-Weitere Informationen zu Bereitstellungskonflikten finden Sie unter [Extending SharePoint Packaging and Deployment](../sharepoint/extending-sharepoint-packaging-and-deployment.md).

-### So behandeln Sie ein Bereitstellungskonflikt

-1. Erstellen Sie eine Projektelementerweiterung, eine Projekterweiterung oder eine Definition eines neuen Projektelementtyps.
-Weitere Informationen finden Sie unter den folgenden Themen:
+  You can provide your own code to handle deployment conflicts for a SharePoint project item.
+For example, you might determine whether any files in the current project item already exist in the deployment location, and then delete the deployed files before the current project item is deployed.
+For more information about deployment conflicts, see [Extending SharePoint Packaging and Deployment](../sharepoint/extending-sharepoint-packaging-and-deployment.md).

+### <a name="to-handle-a-deployment-conflict"></a>To handle a deployment conflict

+1. Create a project item extension, a project extension, or a definition of a new project item type.
+For more information, see the following topics:

     -   [How to: Create a SharePoint Project Item Extension](../sharepoint/how-to-create-a-sharepoint-project-item-extension.md)